ferrous26/rspec-pride/README.markdown

 Or put those options in your `.rspec` file.

+## Tests

+The tests are a lie!
+They don't test rspec-pride, they just produce enough output so that I can visually verify that everything is working.

 ## Contributing to Rspec-pride

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet